logsem/aneris/README.md

 - [`ml_sources/`](ml_sources/): The Multicore OCaml source files
   * [`aneris_lang/`](ml_sources/aneris_lang/): for the shim and the implementation of libraries related to the [`aneris/`](aneris/) folder
   * [`examples/reliable_communication`](ml_sources/examples/reliable_communication): for the OCaml implementation of the reliable communication components

+## Differences from the paper

+# No initial component-specific resources.

+The specifications are defined in terms of primitive Aneris resources, rather than the initial component-specific resources presented in the paper.
+We plan to resolve this discrepancy in the future

+# Typeclasses as a means of the dependent specification pattern

+The so-called dependent specification pattern of the paper is a simplification of the mechanised abstraction, for presentation purposes.
+In the mechanisation we achieve the abstract specifications by using typeclasses, which carry the user parameters and abstract resources.
+These are implicitly provided to the specifications which, in some cases, require us to provide them explicitly, as Coq cannot automatically unify the correct typeclass.

+# Auxilliary arguments in the user parameters and resources

+Some of the specifications carry more parameters than presented in the paper.
+One particular parameter is the internal `namespace` of the reliable communication library, which is then required in all of the components built on top of it.
+We conjecture that this parameter can be hidden, and so we have not included it in the paper.